|Ask the Experts|

 You recently had a discussion about the application of liquid flux for hand soldering operations.
 Would you advise using a syringe to dispense solder paste as an alternative to dispensing flux only?
 If use of solder paste dispensed from a syringe was acceptable, what expiration would you apply to these syringes?

-applying flux in excess, is the issue.
-So both have advantages and
+For liquid flux applying flux in excess, is the issue.
+So both have advantages and disadvantages in use.

 Senior Market Development Engineer

 I would only use a syringe to dispense solder paste in applications where the volume of paste was not critical, such as attachment of a metallic EMI shield.
 For component leads, never.
 Solder paste for component mounting needs to be tightly controlled, either by stencil printing or by jetting.